CurveDocs/curve-docs/docs/stableswap-exchange/stableswap/pools/overview.md

-A Curve pool is a smart contract that implements the StableSwap invariant and thereby allows for the exchange of two or more tokens.
+A Curve pool is a smart contract that implements the Stableswap invariant and thereby allows for the exchange of two or more tokens.

 More broadly, Curve pools can be split into three categories: